-Since the 1970s, the National Sample Survey of Registered Nurses (NSSRN) has been considered the cornerstone of nursing workforce data.
-It is the principal data source used for disseminating information to the Federal Government, researchers, and the public on the nursing workforce.
-The U.S. Census Bureau conducts the survey on behalf of Health Resources and Services Administration of the U.S. Department of Health and Human Services.
+Since the 1970s, the National Sample Survey of Registered Nurses (NSSRN) has been the cornerstone of nursing workforce data in the U.S. It is the principal federal source used to inform the public on the nursing workforce.
+The U.S. Census Bureau conducts the survey on behalf of the U.S. Department of Health and Human Services.

 The U.S. Department of Health and Human Services, Health Resources and Services Administration, National Center for Health Workforce Analysis sponsors and provides the primary funding and oversight for the survey.
 The U.S. Census Bureau conducts the survey, oversees the sampling and produces a final public use data set of the results.